-My resume and quick reel are immediately below (current rep: Spark Talent), and selected highlights are further down.
+My resume and quick reel are below, and selected highlights are further down.
 Thanks for stopping by and learning about me!

 Below are selected memories from prior performances, in no particular order.
 I’ve had the fortunate privilege of getting to work with diverse teams.